💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 Current status

-On 21 August 2022, Prime Minister Lee Hsien Loong announced at the National Day Rally that the Government will repeal section 377A.
-Later, on the 29th of November 2022, the Singaporean parliament voted in favor of decriminalising gay sex.
+On 21 August 2022, Prime Minister Lee Hsien Loong announced at the National Day Rally that the Government would repeal section 377A of the Penal Code 1871.
+Later, on the 29th of November 2022, the Singaporean parliament voted in favor of decriminalizing gay sex.
+Then, on December 27th, 2022, the act was assented to by the President.

 Male illegal, female legal